sethdeckard/m3u8/README.md

     item = M3u8::PlaylistItem.new options
     #add it to the top of the playlist
     playlist.items.insert 0, item

+    #There is a M3u8::Reader class if you want more control over parsing

 ## Features
 * Distinction between segment and master playlists is handled automatically (no need to use a different class).